jdsteadycode/opinix-web/README.md

   - _CSS:_ for styling and crafting the poll content
   - _REACT.JS:_ (efficient and suitable JavaScript based Library) for adding interactivity and functionality of the poll content.

+- _⚒ BACKEND:_

-- _⚒ BACKEND:_ -_NODE.JS:_ run-time environment for executing poll web on the server. -_EXPRESS.JS:_ (Node.JS Framework) handles the `frontend` of opinix and interacts with the `database` as well.
+  - _NODE.JS:_ run-time environment for executing poll web on the server. -_EXPRESS.JS:_ (Node.JS Framework) handles the `frontend` of opinix and interacts with the `database` as well.

 - _🗄 DATABASE:_ (Relational Database Management System) MYSQL for storing and managing the opinix polls data efficiently and easily.

-- _HOSTING:_ Deployment/hosting details would be out after the accomplishmnent of development.
+- _🚀 HOSTING:_ Deployment/hosting details would be out after the accomplishmnent of development.